saleor/saleor-docs/docs/integrations/payment-gateways.md

 ---
 Each payment gateway integrated with Saleor comes as a plugin solution.

-To activate your payment plugin, go to [Plugins](dashboard/configuration/plugins.md) section in the Configuration tab of your Saleor dashboard.
+To activate your payment plugin, go to the [Plugins](dashboard/configuration/plugins.md) section in the Configuration tab of your Saleor dashboard.

 Saleor supports the following payment gateways:

-- `DUMMY` - for testing purposes only!
+- `DUMMY` - for testing purposes only
 - `BRAINTREE` - supports PayPal and Credit Cards
 - `RAZORPAY` - supports only the paisa currency
 - `STRIPE` - supports Credit Cards